ibrahimalfawaz/mst-hds-intro-to-git/README.md

-# MSt in Healthcare Data Science -- Module 2: Introduction to Git
+# MSt in Healthcare Data Science -- Introduction to Git